homopolymer/RBRA/README.rst

 Overview
 ========

 RBRA is a **pipeline** for assembling the **strain-level** full-length **16S rRNA** genes.
 It is designed for the large-scale metagenomic studies which contain tens to hundreds of samples.
 RBRA uses the partial order graph (POG) and streaming Dirichlet process (DP) mixture clustering techniques to decode the composition of highly similar microorganisms.
 It is *lightweight*, *ultrafast*, *accurate* and *easy-to-use*.
+RBRA works on both Illumina and Roche/454 sequencing data.

 ==========
 Dependency